...

 As indicated on the map, the season for hiking is from June to early October every year.
 From mid to late October till late May, the mountains surrounding Nyūtō Onsen are covered in thick snow deemed too dangerous for hiking.

-• Tsuru-no-Yu (鶴之湯) – open from 10 am to 3 pm for day-trip tourists: the oldest facility in Nyūtō Onsen with a milky color onsen.
+• Tsuru-no-Yu (鶴之湯) – open from 10 am to 3 pm for day visitors: the oldest facility in Nyūtō Onsen with a milky color onsen.
 You will be bathing in thatched-roof terraced houses

 • On Mondays, only the outdoor pool is closed for day-trip tourists for cleaning.
 If Monday is a public holiday, the cleaning will take place on the next business day